Stecathw/Blog_RestAPI/readme.md

 I may connect it to a react front-end web app.

+## STACK AND REQUIREMENTS

+django + djangorestframework

+coverage for unit test.

 ## MY LOGS

 Initialize venv and install django.
 Start project and apps.